 Note: Coda Lines buses pass along Banaue.
-If you’re sitting on the right window site, you can have a full but brief glimpse of the famous Banaue Rice Terraces.
+If you’re sitting on the right window site, you can glimpse of the famous Banaue Rice Terraces.

 Bontoc to Barlig.
 There are two regular jeep departures to Barlig central namely, 1:00 pm and 2:00 pm.
 The jeepney station is located along the All Saints Cathedral.
 I advise tourists, however, to be at the station at least 30 minutes before the departure since the jeeps are usually filled to capacity.